notifhy/frontend/privacy.md

 I may update our Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.

-This policy is effective as of 2022-01-17
+This policy is not in effect

 ### Contact